sewage

 Waste water is water whose properties have changed due to use by households, trade and industry (waste water) and water that flows away from built-up and paved areas and is collected for transport (rainwater).

-For reasons of environmental protection, this waste water needs to be cleaned.
-Due to the size and topographical location of the Konz association of municipalities, a large network of pipes and several wastewater treatment plants must be operated.
-The cleaned waste water is fed back into the natural waters.
-In order to be able to fulfill this purpose, considerable investments were also required in the sewage sector in the past, so that constant improvements could be made to the existing biological sewage treatment plants, pumping stations and the sewage system.
+Environmental protection reasons require this wastewater to be cleaned.
+Due to the size and topographical location of the Konz municipality, a large network of pipes must be maintained and several wastewater treatment plants must be operated.
+The cleaned wastewater is returned to the natural waters.
+In order to fulfil this purpose, considerable investments were required in the wastewater sector in the past so that constant improvements could be made to the existing biological treatment plants, pumping stations and the sewer network.

 The residential areas in the VG Konz are today very good examples of new ways of sewage disposal through the use and infiltration of rainwater within the residential areas - e.g. through infiltration systems.